-The Company has reserved 1,351,233 shares of its common stock for issuance to its employees, directors, outside advisors and non-employee consultants pursuant to the Option Plan.
+As of December 29, 2019, the Company has reserved 2,298,026 shares of its common stock for issuance to its employees, directors, outside advisors and non-employee consultants pursuant to the Option Plan.
 Unless otherwise provided, at the time of grant, the options issued pursuant to the Option Plan expire 10 years from the date of grant and generally vest over five years, with 20% vesting on the first anniversary and the balance vesting ratably over 48 months.
-At December 30, 2018, 26,404 shares were available for future grants of the Company's common stock.
+At December 30, 2018 and December 29, 2019, 26,404 and 97,594 shares, respectively, were available for future grants of the Company's common stock.